wso2/docker-open-banking/docker-compose/obam-with-obkm/README.md

    ```
    docker-compose up
    ```
    > By default Docker Compose resources are set to start UK specification based deployment of WSO2 Open Banking Solution.
-If you want to start a Berlin specification based deployment, please replace all the `/uk` directories in the [docker-compose.yml](docker-compose.yml) with `/berlin` or use the quick start script available [here](scripts/deploy.sh).
+If you want to start a Berlin specification based deployment, please replace all the `/uk` directories in the [docker-compose.yml](docker-compose.yml) with `/berlin`.
+If you want to start an AU specification based deployment, please replace all the `/uk` directories in the [docker-compose.yml](docker-compose.yml) with `/au`.
+The quick start script available [here](scripts/deploy.sh) also can be used to start a deployment with the preferred specification.

 4. Access the WSO2 Open Banking API Manager web UIs using the below URLs via a web browser.